IINamelessII/MAKHROVYI/INFO.md

 #### April

-1. *Writing Rent app*.
-App with renting tools: list of rental offers, creating rent pages etc.
+1. *Writing main app*: App that works with files and directories on server side.

 #### May

-1. *Writing Personal pages app*: App with user pages tools.
+1. *Writing users app*: App with user's profiles and authentication.

 #### June

-1. *Mock billing*.
-Creating a mock of billing (we will not create actual billing system) and thinking about transaction safety.
+1. *DevOps stuff*.
+Moving the whole project into Docker image + setting up nginx, redis, celery and env aspects.